Eat for Life:

 Can I lose weight with Eat for Life?

 Of course, you may walk through the door with the hope and plan to lose weight, and what will keep you from leaving is your deep knowing that diets do not work - or you would not be here.
 In fact, you'll be asked to give up dieting and begin re-learning to rely on your body's messages.
-Messages that tell you when to eat, how much to eat and even what to eat.
+These signals may be faint in the beginning.
+As you develop more sensitivity and kind curiosity, you'll be amazed at what your own body can tell you..
 As children, we all could do this.
 Its time to reclaim this amazing super power!

 Is Eat for Life Right for Me?

-Do you eat to numb or pacify emotions?
+Do you often eat to numb or pacify emotions?

-Do you eat to reward or comfort yourself?
+Do you often eat to reward or comfort yourself?

-Do yo use food to deal with stress?
+Do you often use food to deal with stress?

 Do you have rigid rules about "healthy eating"?